-We opened the Arison Maritime Center, the new home of the Center for Simulator Maritime Training Academy, also known as the CSMART Academy.
-CSMART’s mission is to be a leader in developing and delivering the best professional training in the maritime industry.
-This world-class facility equipped with the latest technology and equipment provides rigorous safety training for bridge and engineering officers responsible for the navigation and operation of the world’s largest fleet of cruise ships.
-CSMART participants receive a maritime training experience that fosters critical thinking, problem solving, ethical decision making and skill development.
+We continue to train our officers in our world-class facility equipped with the latest maritime simulation technology and equipment.
+The center provides rigorous safety training for bridge, engineering and environmental officers responsible for the navigation, operation and environmental compliance of the world’s largest fleet of cruise ships.
+Participants receive a maritime training experience that fosters critical thinking, problem solving, ethical decision making and skill development.
 For more information please visit www.csmartalmere.com.

 Fleet Operations Center

-Part of our company vision is to deliver safe and enjoyable vacations for our guests while ensuring the safety of our crew who work and live on board our ships.
-We have developed and implemented Standardized Safety Policies and Procedures that go beyond compliance with the International Maritime Organization’s Safety of Life at Sea (SOLAS) requirements.
-All of our occupational health and safety management systems are based on and incorporate the principles and practices delineated in OHSAS 18001:2007, the world’s most recognized occupational health and safety management system standard.
+A core part of our company vision is to deliver safe and memorable vacations for our guests while ensuring the safety of our crew who work and live onboard our ships.
+We have developed and implemented best-practice safety policies and procedures that go beyond compliance with the International Maritime Organization’s Safety of Life at Sea (SOLAS) requirements.
+Our occupational health and safety management system is based on and incorporates the principles and practices delineated in OHSAS 18001:2007, the world’s most recognized occupational health and safety management system standard.
 In fact, several of our brands have obtained voluntary third-party certification in accordance with the OHSAS 18001 standard.
 We continually update our safety standards and practices by leveraging the expertise across our brand teams to introduce improved training procedures, incorporate new knowledge and learnings, identify and implement best management practices and evaluate new technologies.

 Our maritime classification societies establish and maintain rules and regulations for the construction and maintenance of our ships.
 Our vessels and safety equipment are regularly inspected by each ship’s classification society, flag administration, port state control inspectors and internal auditors to verify that safety standards are met.
 Our ships are equipped with automated fire detection and suppression systems in all staterooms, galleys, machinery spaces, control rooms and public areas.
-Water mist and CO2 suppression systems on our ships are designed to contain, suppress and extinguish fires.
+Water mist and CO2 systems on our ships are designed to contain, suppress and extinguish fires.
 We continue to invest in our fire safety systems, leveraging proven technologies that help us to ensure that fires are prevented whenever possible, and promptly detected and extinguished if they do occur.
-We also look into new, innovative technology and will often trial such developing ideas onboard our ships.
+We also continuously evaluate new, innovative technology and often trial them onboard our ships.

-Because our crew work and live on board our ships, we maintain a 24/7 responsibility for the safety of our employees.
+Because our crew work and live onboard our ships, we maintain a 24/7 responsibility for the safety of our sea-going employees.
 Our Safety Management Systems (SMS), workplace safety committees and focused shipboard and shoreside training programs are in place to ensure the safest possible working environment for our crew.

 The vast majority of our workforce is represented through formal joint management and worker health and safety committees.
 During regularly scheduled meetings, shipboard safety committees review and address specific workplace safety topics.
 These committees play a key role in reducing shipboard accidents through hazard assessments, accident reviews and inspections.
 These sessions also serve as a forum for promoting safety awareness and for raising, discussing and identifying solutions for shipboard safety issues.
 Safety representatives in brand shoreside departments communicate and share experiences and best practices throughout their respective fleets and across fleets through cross-brand safety working groups.